 “Sharing songs helps me connect with others,” says Kaia.
 “When I sing about my loves and losses, concerns and inspirations, fears and hopes, I know we all share these experiences, each in our own way.
 There, in that moment, because of the mysterious power of music and words, we understand one another better.
 We sense that we’re all in this together.
 I love that aspect of what I do most of all.”

-With over 20 years as a performing singer-songwriter, Kaia draws from a large repertoire of original material and select cover songs.
+With over 20 years as a performing singer-songwriter, Kaia draws from a large repertoire of original material and well-loved cover songs.
 Based in Wisconsin, Kaia shares music at folk clubs, coffee houses, wineries, and house concerts.
-Venues include the Cafe’ Carpe in Fort Atkinson, Wis., the Brink Lounge in Madison, and Just Goods in Rockford, Illinois.
-Kaia covers songs by artists such as John Prine, Patty Griffin, Stevie Nicks, Carole King, and Susan Tedeschi.
+Venues include the Cafe’ Carpe in Fort Atkinson, Wis., the Brink Lounge in Madison, The Coffee House in Milwaukee, and The Rockford Listening Room in Illinois.
+Kaia covers songs by artists as diverse as John Prine, Patty Griffin, Stevie Nicks, Carole King, Dolly Parton, and Susan Tedeschi.

-Kaia’s latest album, released October 2015, is an EP titled All The Way, dedicated to her husband, Scott R. Jaeger, who died of pancreatic cancer in 2013.
-Proceeds from sales of All The Way benefit the Pancreatic Cancer Action Network.
+Kaia released a four-song EP album titled All The Way in Oct.
+2015.
+All the Way is dedicated to her husband, Scott R. Jaeger, who died of pancreatic cancer in 2013, and proceeds from sales benefit the Pancreatic Cancer Action Network.

 For booking, email firstname.lastname@example.org.